 People with Alzheimer’s disease and related dementias (ADRDs) often suffer from devastating symptoms: cognitive impairment, immobility and falls, swallowing disorders and aspiration pneumonia, and behavioral symptoms.
 Caregivers experience considerable stress as well.

 Several dementia care programs aim to meet the needs of both patients and caregivers alike.
 Some are based within health care systems, while others are based in the community.
 In the UCLA Alzheimer’s and Dementia Care (ADC) Program, a health system–based model, nurse practitioners trained as dementia care managers work with primary care and specialty physicians to deliver care.
 The program has cared for more than 2,600 patients and caregivers since it was fully implemented in 2012.

 A study published in the Journal of the American Geriatrics Society by Commonwealth Fund–supported researchers examined outcomes for dementia patients and their caregivers enrolled in the program after one year.

-adults with ADRD improved on all scales, except on measures of cognition and functional status.
+After one year, adults with ADRD improved on all scales, except on measures of cognition and functional status.
 Caregivers improved on all scales.

 What the Study Found